datalayer/examples/mcp-prompt/README.md

 # Ξ Prompt Examples for Jupyter MCP

-These are prompt example you can use with the [Jupyter MCP Server](https://github.com/datalayer/jupyter-mcp-server)
+These are prompt examples you can use with [Jupyter MCP Server](https://github.com/datalayer/jupyter-mcp-server)

 ```
 create matplolib examples with many variants in jupyter